plxtra/motif-core/etc/motif-core.api.md

 //
 // @public (undocumented)
 export class RowDataArrayGridDataServer extends RevDataRowArrayDataServer<GridField> {
 }

+// Warning: (ae-missing-release-tag) "RowDataArrayGridField" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class RowDataArrayGridField extends GridField {
+    // (undocumented)
+    getViewValue(_record: IndexedRecord): TextFormattableValue;
+}

 // Warning: (ae-missing-release-tag) "SaveManagement" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)